-Warning only -- no academic misconduct, but students will be required to take a refresher in APA skills with the Library Director.
+Warning only -- no academic misconduct, but students will be required to enrol in a workshop in APA or Chicago skills with the Library Director.

 Level II

 Applies to students who should have some level of awareness of what plagiarism is due to recent academic experience and/or there may be some level of intent to cheat or deceive the assessor.